samarpita-saha293/SAS_sample_extraction/Compute UKB RAP expenses per job/UKB_RAP_expenses.md

 ```
 Max number of results (trees or jobs, as according to the search mode) to return (default 10)

-Note: (again the user running that script will need at least CONTRIBUTOR access to the projects and hast to be ADMIN of the org).
+Note: (again the user running that script will need at least CONTRIBUTOR access to the projects and has to be ADMIN of the org).
 Inside a script you can change the date of the last invoice defined by variable "CREATED_AFTER" and the date has to be in format YYYY-MM-DD.
 Please feel free to upgrade and use the script as you wish.